Betty Rubble: Biography

-As a child, Betty lived with her parents who ran a convenience store and her older brother, Brad.
+As a child, Betty lived with her parents, who ran a convenience store, and her older brother, Brad.
 She also has a married sister with a baby son named Marblehead Sandstone.

 As young adults, Betty and Wilma were employed as cigarette girls/waitresses at a resort.
 There, they first met and fell in love with their future husbands, Fred and Barney.
 Eventually, Betty and Barney were married, presumably not long after Fred and Wilma.

 Betty became a homemaker, keeping house with such prehistoric aids as a baby mammoth vacuum cleaner, pelican washing machine, and so forth.
 Betty, much like Wilma, also enjoyed volunteering for various charitable/women's organizations in Bedrock, shopping, and (occasionally) meeting the celebrities of their world, including "Stony Curtis", "Cary Granite", and "Ann-Margrock".
 Betty at one time also had a job working for an 'old lady' who turned out to be a young lady in disguise and who was using Betty to pass counterfeit money; this was the only episode centered principally around Betty.
-Despite her cheerful nature, she has occasions to be angry at Barney, and once used her stone purse to knockout crooks.
+Despite her cheerful nature, she has occasions to be angry at Barney, and once used her stone purse to knock out crooks.

 In the fourth season of the original series, Betty and Barney found an abandoned infant on their doorstep, by the name of "Bamm-Bamm."
 After a court battle for possession of Bamm-Bamm (in which the Rubbles faced the opposition's noted prehistoric lawyer "Perry Masonry"), the couple were allowed to adopt Bamm-Bamm.
 The Rubbles never had biological children.
 The story depicted Betty as despondent over their inability to conceive, which was a surprisingly serious topic for any cartoon.
 It is unknown if this was due to a medical reason or simply bad luck, though after adopting Bamm-Bamm they never tried again.

 When Bamm-Bamm was a teenager, Betty gained employment as a reporter for one of Bedrock's newspapers, the Daily Granite (presumably a parody of the Daily Planet of Superman fame), under the editorial guidance of Lou Granite (presumably a parody of Lou Grant of the contemporaneous eponymous series, and formerly of The Mary Tyler Moore Show).
 While employed there, she shared various adventures with prehistoric superhero Captain Caveman, who (in a secret identity) also works for the newspaper.

 Later still, after Bamm-Bamm grew up and left home, Betty started a successful catering business with her neighbor and friend Wilma, before becoming a grandmother to Bamm-Bamm's twin children, Chip and Roxy.